hudsontechnologysolutions/hudsontechnologysolutions/README.md

 # Experience

+## Hudson Technology Solutions — Founder (Software Engineer Consultant)
+Founder of a software consultancy agency that creates software and websites that help non-profits & small businesses save time, scale their impact, & increase their online presence.

 ## PSEG — Software Engineer / Data Scientist
 Building production-grade Python backend systems and enterprise data integrations.

-## Hudson Technology Solutions — Founder (Software Engineer Consultant)
-Founder of a software consultancy agency that creates software and websites that help non-profits & small businesses save time, scale their impact, & increase their online presence.

 ## Poweroptions — Software Engineer Intern  - Data
-Created Python scripts to generate emissions data to reduce the carbon footprint of municipalities & other civic organizations.
+Created Python scripts to generate emissions data to reduce the carbon footprint of municipalities & other civic organizations in New Englad.

 ## Pinterest — Software Engineer Intern - Full-Stack
-Worked on internal observability tooling using React and Flask.
+Worked on internal observability tooling using React and Flask at the headquarters in San Francisco.

 ## Hack4Impact — President
 President of a club dedicated to building software applications for nonprofit organizations to advance their mission.